-When Irinda Spafford was born in September 1829, in Kingston, Frontenac, Ontario, Canada, her father, Horace Spafford, was 32 and her mother, Martha Stiles, was 31.
+When Irinda Spafford was born in September 1829, in Kingston, Frontenac, Ontario, Canada, her father, Horace Spafford, was 32 and her mother, Martha Stiles, was 30.
 She married Spicer Wells Crandall on 30 September 1849, in Council Bluffs, Pottawattamie, Iowa, United States.
-She immigrated to Utah, United States in 1850.
+She immigrated to Utah, United States in 1850 and lived in Nauvoo, Hancock, Illinois, United States in 1839.
 She died on 30 June 1850, in Platte River, Saunders, Nebraska, United States, at the age of 20, and was buried in Platte River, Saunders, Nebraska, United States.

 Do you know Irinda?
 Do you have a story about her that you would like to share?
 Sign In or Create a FREE Account